krkjaer/foodtruck/README.md

 * The markers appear to be slightly off, compared to where you would expect them to be.
 A single marker is shown at (0,0).
 * For some reason, the app tends to crash Mobile Safari.
-* Some dates appear not to be parsed correctly
+* Some dates appear not to be parsed correctly in the backend